Rock Island teens compete for $10,000 dollars to better the community

 There, the group will present their idea to expand their projects to a panel of judges to turn their ideas into reality.

-"It's important for them to provide opportunities to give some of the money to them so they can further their cause," says Craigg Knary, an Allstate agency owner.
+"It's important for them to provide opportunities to give some of the money to them so they can further their cause," says Kraigg Knary, an Allstate agency owner.

 If they win the the team hopes to use the money to find a permanent location for their organization.